Ghoster9/Spring-boot/README.md

 server.error.include-message=always
 ```
-Because using the postgresql property it looks like this.
+Set file properties to connect to db.

-If the properties have been set like this then the jpa dependency can be activated again
+If the properties have been set like this then the jpa dependency can be activated again.

 ### Write java